opensafely/ehrql-test-study/README.md

-# ehrql-tutorial
+# ehrql-test-study

-This repo is a template for [the ehrQL tutorial][1].
+This repo is a test study.

-It is part of the OpenSAFELY platform's technical documentation.
+It contains a parameterized version of the dataset definition from the ehrql tutorial[1], a python script that reads and combines some data from the outputs of the dataset definition, and a measures definition.

 ## About the OpenSAFELY platform